 If you like this project you can help to support it by contributing to it.

 You can contribute by writing tutorials, creating and documenting

-If you do not know how to do any of it, you can support the project by donating.
+If you do not know how to do any of it or do not have the time, you can support the project by donating or support me on Patreon.
 Since services such as the push notification service have a monthly upkeep, the donation helps to keep these services free for everyone.